viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

    ./provisionmcconwsl.ps1 -installationFolder c:\mccwsl01 -customerid [enter mccResourceId here] -cachenodeid [enter cacheNodeId here] -customerkey [enter customerKey here] -registrationkey [enter registration key] -cacheDrives "/var/mcc,enter drive size"  -shouldUseProxy [enter true if present, enter false if not] -proxyurl "http://[enter proxy host name]:[enter port]"  -mccRunTimeAccount $User -mccLocalAccountCredential $myLocalAccountCredential
    ```

+## Steps to point Windows client devices at Connnected Cache node

+Once you have successfully deployed Connected Cache to your Windows host machine, you will need to configure your Windows client device(s) to request Microsoft content from the Connected Cache node.

+You can do this by setting the [DOCacheHost or DOCacheHostSource policies via Intune](./waas-delivery-optimization-reference.md#cache-server-hostname).

 ## Next step

 > [!div class="nextstepaction"]